SunflowerAries/ICS-Spring20-Fudan/Arch/assignment-1/index.md

 - There's no need to include wave plots in your report, since you have passed all the benchtests.
 - You should list all the references you find useful during your implementation, especially for the pictures you include in your report (We recommend you draw pictures on your own).
+- You are encouraged to offer some interesting and useful benchtests in your report.